vbruchon/track-dev-time-cli/README.md

 ## Uninstall

-To completely uninstall **track-dev-time** and remove all related files and modifications, please run the following command before uninstalling the package for a clean uninstall:
+To completely uninstall **track-dev-time** and remove all related files and modifications, run the following command **before** uninstalling the package:

 ```bash
   # npm